CodedHuman/huddle/README.md

-# chat_app
+# Huddle

-A new Flutter application.
+The official Huddle application, written in Flutter

 ## Getting Started